 Places Where Charlene Doesn’t Ship

 “I will ship anywhere I can insure my package,” says Charlene.
-“Right now I don’t ship to Brazil, as there are too many issues with customs delays, and I can’t get insurance for Croatia and a few other countries so I don’t ship there.
+“Right now, I don’t ship to Brazil, as there are too many issues with customs delays, and I can’t get insurance for Croatia and a few other countries, so I don’t ship there.
 I’m also lucky that few countries have restrictions on arts and crafts imports, so I can sell pretty much anywhere.
 Other types of products, such as leather, shoes and clocks, you can’t sell to Italy, for example.”
-To find out restrictions by country, you can use the USPS tool, here.
+To find out restrictions by country, you can use the USPS tool.

 “I have never had an international return, and I ship 300 international packages a month!
 International buyers are careful.
 They know it’s expensive to return items.”

-Charlene, who is an eBay Top Rated Plus Seller and a Power Seller, shared her tips, including great ways to make listings more attractive to international buyers, on an Ebay radio segment.
+Charlene, who is an eBay Top Rated Plus Seller and a Power Seller, shared her tips on sending packages internationally.
+From great ways to make listings more attractive to international buyers, her Ebay radio segment gave the perfect tips to sell internationally.
 You can listen to it here.

 We also suggested that Charlene try out ShipStation, especially since our free trial allows her to see if it meets her needs.
-Through ShipStation, she can do batch ordering and labels, as well as automatic seller feedback.
+Through ShipStation, she can do batch ordering and labels, as well as automatic seller feedback, making sending packages internationally a breeze.

-Still on the fence?
+Still on the fence about selling internationally on Amazon or eBay?
 Consider Charlene’s final comment.
-“Yesterday I sent to Israel, Singapore, U.K., Australia, New Zealand and Saudi Arabia.
+“Yesterday I sent to Israel, Singapore, U.K., Australia, New Zealand, and Saudi Arabia.
 Why would anyone give up all that revenue?”